-It is with great honor and sense of duty that we at My Junior All Star set out to rank the top kids sports movies of all time.
+It is with great honor and a sense of duty that we at My Junior All-Star set out to rank the top kids sports movies of all time.
 A list like this will stand for a long time and not change easily.
 A list such as this may be your only consideration when you sit down for family movie time, and we do not want to let you down.
-Now, before you tell us what all we missed, I want to lay down the ground rules.
+Now, before you tell us what we missed, I want to lay down the ground rules.
 For this list, we only looked at movies that are for kids and featuring kids (but not made by kids, obviously).
 That rules out a few fine PG-13 movies and Space Jam because I don’t know how old the TuneSquad is.
-It also rules out some great stories of college athletics, or Texas high school football.
+It also rules out some great stories of college athletics or Texas high school football.
 What we’re left with is a lean, fun, 90s-heavy list of our favorite sports movies for kids of all time.

 - Air Bud (1997) (PG)